BasilTas/collectiveaccess-docker-starter-kit/installation.md

 The installer will:

 - create all required tables
 - populate initial configuration
 - generate default roles
 - create the admin user
 - verify media directories
 - verify PHP extensions

-When finished, it will display your login credentials.
+This process may take **~800 seconds on Windows** due to Docker Desktop filesystem overhead.
+This is normal and not a sign of misconfiguration.

+Typical install times:

+- Windows + Docker Desktop: ~800 seconds
+- WSL2: ~300–400 seconds
+- Native Linux: ~200–300 seconds

 ---